How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2)

-The concept of a $2$-cap in Quads is analogous to that of a \textit{cap} in the card game SET.
-A \textit{cap} in the affine geometry $AG(n,q)$ is a subset of $3$ points in general position.
+Quad-free sets in Quads are analogous to \emph{caps} in the card game SET.
+A \emph{cap} or a \emph{cap set} in the affine geometry $AG(n,q)$ is defined to be a subset in which every collection of $q$ points is in general position.
 A SET deck is a model for the affine geometry $AG(4,3)$, and it can easily be generalized to $AG(n,3)$ by adding additional attributes.
-A SET in the game corresponds to a line in $AG(n,3)$, and thus a cap is a collection of cards that doesn't contain a SET.
+A SET in the game corresponds to a line in $AG(n,3)$, which consists of three collinear points, and thus a cap is a SET-free collection of cards.

-Caps in $AG(n,3)$ have been well studied, and in particular there is great interest in determining the maximal size of a cap in $AG(n,3)$.
-This is known as the ``Cap Set" problem.
+Caps in $AG(n,3)$ have been well studied, and there is great interest in determining the maximal size of a cap in $AG(n,3)$.
+This is known as the \emph{Cap Set} problem.
 The maximal cap size is currently only known for $n \leq 6$ and is otherwise open.
-However, recently Ellenberg and Gijswijt (\cite{ellenberg2016large}) found a much improved upper bound on maximal cap sizes, $(2.756)^n$, making use of a new technique called the polynomial method (\cite{croot-progression-free}).
-See \cite{davis-maclagan} or \cite[Chapter 9]{Rosemcmahon2016joy} for a detailed introduction to the Cap Set problem.
+However, recently Ellenberg and Gijswijt \cite{ellenberg2016large} found a much improved upper bound on maximal cap sizes, $(2.756)^n$, making use of a technique called the \emph{polynomial method} in a new way \cite{croot-progression-free}.
+See \cite{davis-maclagan} or \cite[Chapter 9]{Rosemcmahon2016joy} for a detailed introduction to the \emph{Cap Set} problem.
 This celebrated open problem both informed and inspired our work.